simonmeusel/Textup/README.md

 # Textup
 Minecraft plugin to generate text (huge text)

-Yeah, you heared right.
-Now you can generate huge text in minecraft.
-And it's for free.
-You only have to install a plugin.
-Right, thst's easy.

 Textup  Copyright (C) 2016  Simon Meusel

     This program comes with ABSOLUTELY NO WARRANTY;